 - Correlation does not equal causation.
 Increased penetration is impacted by factors other than communications.
 Be careful what you attribute success to.

 - Share of Search mightn’t work for all categories.
 Try it on high-consideration categories like automotive and smartphones; categories where search plays a vital role in indicating intent.

-- An increase in the use of voice search in search in the future might compromise the data over time;
+- An increase in the use of voice search in the future might compromise the data over time.

 - Google Trends for Search data is based on available samples that can shift from day-to-day, therefore multiple data pulls over a period should be used to establish a fair average and a reliable read.

 - Don’t forget Goodhart’s law – ‘when a measure becomes a target, it ceases to be a good measure’ – keep that data objective.